EpicCash/epic-wallet/doc/design/goals.md

 There's a variety of ways wallet software can be integrated with, from hardware to automated bots to the more classic desktop wallets.
 No single implementation can hope to accommodate all possible interactions, especially if it wants to remain user friendly (who or whatever the user may be).
-With that in mind, Grin needs to provide a healthy base for a more complete wallet ecosystem to develop.
+With that in mind, Epic needs to provide a healthy base for a more complete wallet ecosystem to develop.